How to Keep Warm in Winter

 • “Use rice!
 Put the rice in a fleece cover, then warm in the microwave.
 It will stay warm half the night and keep your toes comfortable.”

 • “I have a water bottle, but using a large heating pad with an automatic shut-off is better and quicker.
 Mine shuts off after 30 minutes.
-I lay the heating pad in the bed and turned it on for about 15 minutes before retiring.
+I lay the heating pad in the bed and turn it on for about 15 minutes before retiring.
 I turn it off and then on again if I still need a little more heat, but it is usually adequate just turning it on once.”

-Coffee, blanket, book
+Hot cocoa, blanket, book

 4. Harness the Sun